 Now they have found a way home using the same worldhole crystals that brought them to Dragonhome.
 But if they return they will bring their immortality infection with them, and with it introduce the same cyclic population explosions that decimates Dragonhome every ten years.

 Magi (bk 2)

 Synopsis: Emigrating from Earth by means of the Worldhole Crystals found on Dragonhome, Blake Michaels travels to the world Magi with his family as registered colonists.

-Magi is unique in that evolution has created plants and animals that have properties that seem magical.
+Magi is unique in that evolution has created plants and animals with properties that seem magical.
 Plants fight off animals that eat them with real or holographic fire, blinding bursts of light, or painful screams.
 Animals bend light to hide, or have plates that form kinetic shields or horns that punch from a distance.

 The first explorers discovered that some of these artifacts can be controlled with the addition of human technology.
-If you fired a pulse of electricity through a unicorn horn, the horn would produce a weak version of the same kinetic punch that the animal could when it was alive.
+If you fired a pulse of electricity through a unicorn horn, the horn would produce a weak version of the same kinetic punch the animal could when it was alive.
 Put another electrical charge through the skin of a nauga and it will bend the light around it to become invisible.

 With his new friend Ivy Dakota, Blake discovers that Magi used to have a sentient species and they had a growth in their forehead that allowed them to more easily control other Magian artifacts at their full potential.
-This discovery causes a gold rush to Magi with prospectors looking for these Wizard’s Stones, so that they can control Magian artifacts at full power without technology.
+This discovery causes a gold rush to Magi with prospectors looking for these Wizard’s Stones, so they can control Magian artifacts at full power without technology.

 Synopsis: Floatstone is a world with a single island ringed landmass not much larger than Asia on one side of the planet and scattered islands on the other.
 With less than half the overall landmass of Earth, the islands are distant and wild and plagued by slavers and pirates.
 But sometimes it’s hard to tell which is which.